WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 credentials are always available and publicly readable.
 The network allows anyone to join and obtain a replica of the entire data set stored on the network.
-We envision that each node in this decentralised network can choose to store data for a one or more DApps, so that not all nodes store data for all DApps.
+We envision that each node in this decentralised network can choose to store data for one or more DApps, so that not all nodes store data for all DApps.
 Such a storage network runs as a public utility where participants store and retrieve data for their use cases but as a consequence provide the utility for